jamesraymusic/jamesraymusic.github.io/lyrics/i-m-not-guilty.md

 She has told you
 She has told you
-They have told you that i'm pulling you down
+They have told you that i'm putting you down
-Stop treating me like [...]
+Stop treating me like I'm all drowned

 [Chorus]
 _How do you feel?_